 Transfer rice mixture to prepared baking dish and sprinkle remaining 1/2 cup cheese over top.
 Bake until golden brown and bubbly, about 30 minutes.

 Scarlett is no longer satisfied with just being my sous chef.
 She now wants to be at the oven, which is my nightmare.
-I've taken to allowing her to add or mix ingredients into a pot on a burner that isn't on.
-Then I find another safe task for her to start while I actually cook.
-Here she adds the rice into a cool pot.
-No need to call child services.…all is safe.
+I’ve taken to allowing her to add or mix ingredients into a pot on a burner that isn’t on.

 I did allow her to stir the rice after I’d added the water and was ready to turn down the heat.
 Pleased with her accomplishment, she ended up eating a bowl (or two) of plain rice on the deck as I sauteed the onion and broccoli.
 When I asked if she wanted to grate the cheese she informed me that it was “for babies.”
 Apparently, she’s gotten too big for grating anything.
 If we keep going at this rate, she’ll be inclined to de-bone a trout by 5.

 Next time I plan to add more vegetables to this dish.
 I served it as a side with steak and corn but this would also be an easy and great main with ground turkey or chicken.
 You could easily brown meat in a pan and mix it in to the casserole when you transfer the rice and vegetable mixture.
 Scarlett picked the broccoli out of the side as she ate her dinner….I think the two bowls of rice earlier had done her in.
 Plus she was ready for dessert.
 After all, in summer’s heat who can think of anything other than ice cream.